This post may contain affiliate links. Please read our privacy policy.

 Ingredients

-- Cloves – I recently learned that cloves are actually dried flowers!
+- Cloves – I have learned that cloves are actually dried flowers!
 It only makes me love them more.

 - Star anise – This spice has a powerful flavor, so I only add 1 star anise.